k9lego/discord-bot-boilerplate/README.md

 mkdir ~/temp_docker/ && cd ~/temp_docker/
 git clone https://github.com/k9lego/discord-bot-boilerplate && rm -rf ~/temp_docker/
 ```
 Note that you won't need the repository cloned to ``~/temp_docker/`` as cloning it is only being used to have you authenticate your GitHub credentials.
 If this does not work, try cloning your own private GitHub repository.
+Once you've authenticated with GitHub, it'll save your credentials in your Keychain and you should not need to do this again.

 You'll then need to install the [Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 Once you open up Visual Studio Code, go to the extensions tab and search for ``ms-vscode-remote.remote-containers`` and Install it.